 3.4.1.
-Liaise with the Information Management Team to ensure that appropriate clauses regarding FOI responsibilities are included within contracts and tenders.
+Liaise with the Information Governance Team to ensure that appropriate clauses regarding FOI responsibilities are included within contracts and tenders.

 3.5.
-Information Asset Owners
+Information Asset Owners and Information Asset Leads

-- Promote good practice and lead and foster a culture that values and protects information. - Make sure information contained within your systems (paper and electronic) is accessed and shared appropriately and, published on the Publication Scheme, as appropriate.
+Promote good practice and lead and foster a culture that values and protects information.

+- Make sure information contained within your systems (paper and electronic) is accessed and shared appropriately and published on the Publication Scheme, as appropriate. - Ensure that publication requirements relating to transparency legislation are met in your area, seeking advice from the Information Governance Team where necessary. - Be responsible for information provided by their teams for publication or disclosure.